eliorc/denzel/docs/source/tutorial.rst

 Tutorial
 ========

-A step by step tutorial for installing and launching a denzel deployment.
+| A step by step tutorial for installing and launching a denzel deployment.
+| For this tutorial we will train and deploy a Iris classifier, based on the Iris dataset.

 Prerequisites
 -------------